mindscan-de/BrightFlux/README.md

 ### Next

 DataFrame-Core-Ingest
-* [DFINGEST] also correctly log DataFrameActions that a dataframe was created by tokenization (track full Recipe)
+* [DFINGEST] also correctly log DataFrameActions that a data frame was created by tokenization (track full Recipe)

 DataFrame-Core